-The assertion for $M$ is the consequence of structural properties of groups multiplicative type: the field $k$ being algebraically closed groups of multiplicative type are diagonalisable, hence $M$ is a isomorphic to a product of $\mathbb{G}_m$, $\mu_{q}$ and $\mu_{p^i}$ (for $(q,p) =1$) (see the proof of \cite[VIII, proposition 2.1]{SGA31}).
-Its reduced component being smooth of multiplicative type, the order of its torsion part is coprime with $p$ (see \cite[VIII, Proposition 2.1]{SGA31}, hence $M/M_{\red}$ is a product of groups of the form $\mu_{p^i}$ for $i \in \mathbb{N}$.
+The assertion for $M$ is the consequence of structural properties of groups multiplicative type: the field $k$ being algebraically closed, any group of multiplicative type is diagonalisable.
+Hence $M$ is isomorphic to a product of $\mathbb{G}_m$, $\mu_{q}$ and $\mu_{p^i}$ (for $(q,p) =1$) (see the proof of \cite[VIII, Proposition 2.1]{SGA31}).
+Its reduced component being smooth of multiplicative type, the order of its torsion part is coprime with $p$ (see \cite[VIII, Proposition 2.1]{SGA31}).
+Hence $M/M_{\red}$ is a product of groups of the form $\mu_{p^i}$ for $i \in \mathbb{N}$.
 Conversely, the quotient $M/M^0$ is a product of $\mu_{q}$ with $(p,q) = 1$, hence the result.

-One still have to show that $H$ is generated by $M$ and $T$.
-Remind that we have shown previously that $N_{\red}$ is stable under the action of $H$-conjugation on $N$.
-Note that this action fixes $T$, hence we have the following diagram (see \cite[XXIV, Proposition 2.11]{SGA33}, the group $N_{\red}$ being reductive):
+One still has to show that $H$ is generated by $M$ and $T$.
+Recall that we have shown previously that $N_{\red}$ is stable under the action of $H$-conjugation on $N$.
+Note that this action fixes $T$, hence we have the following diagram (according to \cite[XXIV, Proposition 2.11]{SGA33}, the group $N_{\red}$ being reductive):

-Thus the action of $H$ on $N_{\red}$ factors through $T^{\Ad}$.
-Thus we have the following exact sequence:
+The action of $H$ on $N_{\red}$ thus factors through $T^{\Ad}$.
+So we have the following exact sequence:

 Hence $H$ is generated as a $\fppf$-sheaf by $M$ and $T^{\Ad}$, whence by $M$ and $T$ as $T^{\Ad}$ is a quotient of $T$.